ashishsubedi/custom_2d_barcode/Readme.md

 #### Decoding
-    1. Read the image and find the correct orientation
+    1. Read the image and find the location of extremes
-    2. Approximate the  width of the block and use that as measure to find out block color.
+    2. Approximate the  width and height of the block and use that as measure to find out block value.
     3. Starting from top left, decode the information using the encoding information.

 ### How to run